Documenting and cataloging Power BI

 To connect to Power Bi select Add source -> New connection.
 On the connectors list select Power BI Reports and Datasets.

-- Workspaces - you can provide a workspace name by simply typing it or clicking [...] button to log in to your Power Bi account and list available workspaces.
+- Workspaces - you can provide a workspace name by simply typing it or clicking Sign In button to log in to your Power Bi account and list available workspaces.

-- Premium Workspace checkbox - check this box if your workspace is in premium capacity, to document datasets.
+- Premium Workspace checkbox - check this box if you have any problem with importing your workspace (this is an alternative method of connecting to Power Bi), available when your workspace has premium capacity.

-- XMLA Endpoint - if you checked Premium Workspace you will also see this box to put the Endpoint.
-Instruction on how to obtain this value is provided in Connection requirements section.
+- XMLA Endpoint - if you have checked Premium Workspace, you will also see this box where you need to place the Endpoint.
+For instructions on how to get this value, see Connection Requirements.

 - Document only report pages - in case of timeouts, you can check this box.
 Dataedo will document only reports' pages, which should help avoid timeouts during the import process.

-After clicking the [...] button to load workspaces you will need to authenticate and let Dataedo connect to your Power Bi Instance.
+After clicking the Sign In button to load workspaces you will need to authenticate and let Dataedo connect to your Power Bi Instance.

 First, select the account on the Microsoft authentication screen: